MagHarp/MagHarp/README.md

 Extension Dataset.
 This dataset includes data collected from 4 additional smartphones and 5 different wireless chargers.

-All datasets mentioned above will be officially published on the SciencedB platform (official website: https://www.scidb.cn/).
-At present, our dataset submission is undergoing platform review.
-Once the review process is completed and approved, we will immediately release and publicly share the accessible dataset link on SciencedB without delay.
+All datasets mentioned above have been published on the SciencedB platform (https://www.scidb.cn/detail?dataSetId=95f4f7b3a7854e918c18a7f31880e49b).